How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 gas selection affects cutting

-Gas chemistry governs arc heat, stability, and cut quality—choose plasma gas to shape results.
+Gas choice shapes arc heat, stability, oxidation, and cut quality.

 Machine Settings: Amperage, Nozzles, and Standoff